-On April 30, 2023, we discovered that data containing personal information was exfiltrated from our IT environment.
-While we have no reports of misuse of anyone's information, our investigation revealed that the encrypted servers contained your HR records which may have included your name, address, date of birth, Social Security number, direct deposit information, driver's license, and passport, if provided.
+Our investigation discovered that some personal information was accessed which may have contained your name, address, date of birth, Social Security number, direct deposit information, driver's license, and passport, as well as health information if provided to us.

 What we are doing.